argosax-reborn/docker-dhcp/README.md

 use ctrl+c to stop it

-start with simply run option to iterate though options
+start with simply run option to iterate through options